bluewitch/dwulf-manifesto/3_Wolf.md

 With native interface and object manipulation proficiency with the BASH terminal and the primitive building blocks of programming languages of the machine there is no problem that cannot be configured to werk.

 ### First Principles
-- JavaScript, node.js (npm, node packet manager)
+- JavaScript ECMA, node.js (npm, node packet manager)
 - ### Python: Programming Language
 - Flask: Micro Framework
 - Django: Web Framework